HannesThielke/NTU_robotics/sawyer/http/1-definitions.md

 # Reinforcement Learning
 <!-- drawn from https://blog.statsbot.co/introduction-to-imitation-learning-32334c3b1e7a -->
+{% include figure.html file="reinforcement_learning.png" caption="Reinforcement Learning" src="https://blog.statsbot.co/introduction-to-imitation-learning-32334c3b1e7a" height="7.5cm" %}

+In a Reinforcement Learning process the agent gets a reward (positive or negative) for every action he does.
+During the training the agent learns how to maximise the reward.

 A reinforcement learning framework can be described as a Markov Decision Process:

 $$ \langle S,A,R,T,\gamma \rangle $$